raspberrypilearning/cd-intermediate-scratch-sushi/en/step_5.md

 ## Asking for input

-Ok, this is getting pretty cool, but it’s a bit of a headache to have to edit your code every time you want to see a different pattern.
+Ok, this is getting pretty cool, but it’s a bit boring to have to edit your code every time you want to draw a different pattern.
 Wouldn’t it be good to get the program to ask you for values to use?
 You can do that!

-+ First, create **variables** in **data** called `degrees`{:class="blockdata"} and `increase`{:class="blockdata"} and add them to your code like this:
++ First, go to the **Data** section and create variables called `degrees`{:class="blockdata"} and `increase`{:class="blockdata"}.

++ Now add the new variables to your code like this:

 ```blocks
     repeat until <touching [edge v] ?>